Chatsworth61/uppertonic/content/services/index.md

 * BOOSTING CONFIDENCE

-Please note that as your therapist, I will work with you to support you, but no guarantee of success is given or implied.
-It takes your commitment and effort towards achieving desired changes and I will do my best to guide you in a way that is right for you.

 Still thinking about it?
-When you are ready, please do contact me  [**here**]({{< ref "/contact" >}} "Contact"). so that I can answer any questions you may have.
+When you are ready, please do contact me  [**here**]({{< ref "/contact" >}} "Contact") so that I can answer any questions you may have.
 <br>

 ## HYPNOTHERAPY SESSION FEES

 I provide a tailored hypnotherapy service to each client.
 By listening and asking some questions to understand the situation and what change or improvement is wanted, a therapeutic plan is developed from the first session.
-To support the treatment, a free hypnosis mp3 recording is provided to listen to regularly.
+To support the treatment, a free hypnosis mp3 recording is provided for regular listening.

 ***Why not [**request a free call**]({{< ref "/contact" >}} "Contact Me") and discover how this could work for you?
 On hearing what you wish to achieve, I can guide on how many sessions may be suitable.
 I’m happy to answer your questions and there’s no obligation to proceed.***